Leonid Kravchuk: Metamorphosis (1989–1991)

 Between 1989 and 1991, Kravchuk underwent a significant ideological shift, in what has been described as a "metamorphosis" by Motyl and journalist Serge Schmemann.
 During this time, Kravchuk transitioned from a hardline propagandist against Ukrainian nationalism to a supporter of Ukrainian nationalism and one of Ukraine's leading statesmen.
 Kravchuk later stated that he had become anti-Soviet while studying at the Academy of Social Sciences of the CPSU, when he discovered documents revealing the existence of the Holodomor.

 In 1988, Kravchuk began supporting Mikhail Gorbachev and his policies of perestroika.
 Following Gorbachev's statements, Kravchuk called upon the party to "democratise its own agitation and propaganda" and advocated for communists to "learn democracy", as well as the decentralisation of power to the republics.
 Throughout 1989 and the summer of 1990, Kravchuk increasingly moved towards national communism, deliberately imitating previous Ukrainian national communists from the interwar period and 1960s.
-In March of that year, he stood in the 1990 Ukrainian Supreme Soviet election for the city of Yampil, Vinnytsia Oblast.
+In March 1990, he stood in the Ukrainian Supreme Soviet election for the city of Yampil, Vinnytsia Oblast.
 He was elected in a landslide, winning 87.38% of the vote and defeating three other candidates in the first round of voting.

 As a result of the election, the anti-communist Democratic Bloc captured 111 of 450 seats in the Verkhovna Rada (Supreme Soviet or parliament).
 92 Communist People's Deputies left the party in July of the same year to become independents associated with the Democratic Bloc, leaving the weakened Communist majority to call itself the Group of 239.
 The Democratic Bloc possessed disproportionate influence compared to its number of deputies; of the 190 deputies who were regularly active in committees, over half were from the democratic opposition; only six of the parliamentary presidium's 25 members were conservative members of the CPU; many of the Communist deputies were also directors of state-owned enterprises and therefore unwilling or unable to devote energy to the Verkhovna Rada; and most of the remaining communists were used to treating the Rada as a rubber-stamp and unfamiliar with working under a popularly-elected and powerful parliament.

 First Secretary Vladimir Ivashko left Ukraine to take up a position in Moscow in July 1990, a month after being appointed to the position of Chairman of the Verkhovna Rada.
 Motyl notes the perplexing nature of Ivashko's decision; the People's Movement of Ukraine (Народний рух України; abbreviated Rukh) was gaining strength, Lithuania had declared independence from the Soviet Union and Russia had declared itself sovereign, meaning that Russian laws took precedence over their Soviet equivalents in case of conflict.
 Ukraine's politicians were left so incensed by Ivashko's perceived abandonment of Ukraine that the CPU voted in favour of the Declaration of State Sovereignty of Ukraine on 16 July.